Millicentchinelo/Devops_projects/09.Implement-Packer-to-call-Shell-Scripts/README.md

 ![itwork](./img/07.errorItworks.png)

-solution: i had to view the /var/www/html/ directory, which is the directory that houses the content of the file and i discovered it was empty.
-This was caused by an error in the spelling of the directory while copyng the files.
+**solution:** I had to view the /var/www/html/ directory, which is the directory that houses the content of the file and I discovered it was empty.
+This was caused by an error in the spelling of the directory while copying the files.

 ```
 ls -l /var/www/html/
 ```
 ![ls](./img/11.errorempty_ls.png)

-I corrected the spellings of the directories and ran the packer build command again which created a new AMI, which a used to deploy a new instance.
+I corrected the spellings of the directories and ran the packer build command again which created a new AMI, which I used to deploy a new instance.

 ```
 packer build financeweb.pkr.hcl
 ```

-3. Webpage not reflecting the content of the index.html file: when accessing the deployed website on a web browser, it wasn't showing the actual content, rather, it showed "It Works"
+3. Webpage not reflecting the content of the index.html file: when accessing the deployed website on a web browser, it wasn't showing the actual content, rather, it showed "It Works!".

-Solution: I initially only pasted the public ip address of the website but the website needed to point to something (or a port), which in this project case, it was the name of the folder.
+**Solution:** I initially only pasted the public ip address of the website but the website needed to point to something (or a port), which in this project case, it was the name of the folder.
 To check what the website is pointing to, use the command:
 ```
 ls -l /var/www/html
 ```
 ![port](./img/17.port.png)

-Then I pasted the public ip of the instance/the template name and the issue was resolved.
+Then I pasted the public_ip_of_the_instance/the_template_name on my browser and the issue was resolved.

 ```
 http://instance_public_ip/2135_mini_finance